kshoker12/CompassApp/README.md

 <div>
   <p>
-    The Diet Tracker section allows me to monitor my nutritional intake systematically by logging meals and tracking their macronutrient content.
+    The Diet Tracker section allows me to monitor my nutritional intake systematically by logging my daily fitness activities and the macronutrient content of my daily meals.
     The app provides daily, weekly, and monthly summaries of my dietary habits and helps me stay on track with my fitness and health goals.
+It also includes my favourite recipes.
     The demo below illustrates how the Diet Tracker component works.
   </p>